2020-2021 VISTA Project Bios

 Project: The University of Maryland, College Park/Non-Profit Prince George’s County (NPGC) capacity building project will increase the number of nonprofits in Prince George’s County who receive capacity building information and services from NPGC, increase the capacity building services that NPGC currently provides, and provide nonprofits in Prince George’s County with volunteers.
 The main focus will be on community health issues.

 Bio: Nicole Ziesing is a recent graduate from the University of Mary Washington where she earned a BA in Sociology and minor in Environmental Sustainability.
-Through her time at UMW she gained a passion for social issues within environmentalism and hopes to work towards a sustainable world.
+Through her time at UMW she gained a passion for social equity and hopes to work towards a sustainable world.
 As a second year AmeriCorps VISTA at the University of Maryland Terp Farm, Nicole is dedicated to the health and food security of the UMD community.
 She hopes to build a stronger connection between UMD students and the Terp Farm while increasing produce donations to the UMD Campus Pantry.

 Project: The University of Maryland, College Park Terp Farm is a sustainable vegetable farm which serves as a living laboratory – a place of learning and teaching about agriculture, food, health, and the environment.
 Terp Farm grows vegetables with the help of students, and donates a portion of each harvest to those in need in the community.
 This AmeriCorps VISTA project will equip low-income adults studying or working at UMD to develop fundamental tools to promote nourishment, health, equity, and empowerment.